Tesla gets $330M tax deal for Nevada expansion, truck plant – KION546

 “Tesla has far exceeded every promise they made going back to 2014,” said Lombardo, a Republican who chairs the board made up of top state elected, education and business officials.

-The deal is the latest to mark Northern Nevada as a focal point in the U.S. transition to green energy, as Democratic President Joe Biden’s administration seeks to move away from gas-powered vehicles in the larger fight against climate change.

-Lombardo took office in January and has proposed a two-year state budget of $11 billion.
+Lombardo, who took office in January after defeating Democratic Gov. Steve Sisolak in November, has proposed a two-year state budget of $11 billion.
 He tweeted a photo of himself Jan.
 24 with Tesla CEO Elon Musk at the industrial park east of Reno-Sparks and called the pending agreement “an incredible investment in our state.”
 Musk also owns Twitter and the rocket company SpaceX.

-However, the $330 million figure remained secret until Monday due to a nondisclosure agreement between Tesla and state officials.
+However, the $330 million figure remained secret until Monday because of a nondisclosure agreement between Tesla and state officials.

 “There is little to no opportunity to explore how this deal may affect housing supply, public schools, public safety, and other vital government services in the region,” Sen. Dina Neal said in a statement.
-The Democrat from North Las Vegas is chair of the chamber’s Revenue and Economic Development Committee.
-Neal did not immediately respond Thursday to messages seeking further comment.
+The Democrat from North Las Vegas who chairs the chamber’s Revenue and Economic Development Committee did not immediately respond Thursday to messages seeking further comment.

+Bob Fulkerson, a longtime social-justice organizer in Reno who raised similar concerns, said the needs of working-class families are being ignored “while my revenue-starved state gives almost $2 billion in tax subsidies to the world’s richest man in less than 10 years.”

+“This game has been rigged, just like 2014 when those proceedings were also shrouded in secrecy and Tesla pitted us against (California and Texas) in a bidding war that made the governor and Legislature think we had to sell the farm,” Fulkerson said.

 Lombardo’s statement said Tesla has spent $6.2 billion on its existing 5.4 million square foot (501,676-square-meter) Gigafactory, which the governor said provided 17,000 construction jobs and more than 11,000 “highly paid permanent jobs.”